-Margot Fahnestock, a policy expert in family planning and reproductive health, serves as a program officer in the Foundation’s Population Program.
-She is responsible for grantmaking to reduce unintended pregnancies and ensure reproductive rights in developing countries, particularly in sub-Saharan Africa.
-The grants include a mix of service delivery and advocacy strategies.
+Margot Fahnestock is a Program Officer in Global Development and Population at the William and Flora Hewlett Foundation.
+She is responsible for grants to reduce unintended pregnancies and ensure reproductive rights in developing countries, particularly in sub-Saharan Africa.
+The grantmaking include a mix of service delivery and advocacy strategies.

-After graduating from the University of California, Los Angeles with a bachelor’s degree in English, Fahnestock spent two years in the Peace Corps, where she taught English in a rural village in Mali and designed a series of seminars on women’s health care issues that she presented to school-age girls.
+Prior to that, Margot spent two years in the Peace Corps, where she taught English in a rural village in Mali, West Africa, and designed a series of seminars to encourage girls to stay in school.

 Margot has a bachelor’s degree in English from the University of California, Los Angeles, and a master’s degree in public policy from the University of Chicago.